 3. Over-Exposed Windows

 The amount of light inside a room will be around 2 to 10 times less than outside – depending on the weather and time of day.
 Therefore setting your camera to exposure for the room will result in the windows becoming a blown out mess of over-exposed light.
-Professional interior photography involves getting a perfect exposure for the room coupled with being able to see out through the windows.
+Professional real-estate photography (less so with interior design photography) involves getting a perfect exposure for the room coupled with being able to see out through the windows.

 The trick to achieve this is to set your camera to expose correctly for the windows and then use flash or fill light to increase the light level inside the room.
 As a general rule, a faster shutter speed will reduce the exposure of the sunlight through the windows without reducing the exposure of your flash.
 More on this technique can be found in my article here.

-Some photographers take multiple shots of varying exposures and simply cut out and drop in the window view, but this rarely produces natural-looking results.
+Some photographers take multiple shots of varying exposures and simply cut out and drop in the window view using Photoshop, but this rarely produces natural-looking results.
 Another technique is, again, to take multiple shots of varying exposure and merge them to create an HDR blend.
 This technique requires careful retouching in order to create a natural-looking result.
 Check out my tutorial on producing natural-looking HDR interior photos.